Kuki-Zo Council

 The Kuki-Zo Council is a joint body of Kuki-Zo tribal leaders in Manipur, India.
-It came into being in October 2024 after 18 months of 2023–2025 Manipur violence, in which the Kuki-Zo community felt targeted by the Manipur state government.
+It formed in October 2024 during the ongoing 2023–2026 Manipur violence, amid allegations by Kuki-Zo organisations that the Manipur state government had targeted their community.
 During the previous months, the community was represented by Indigenous Tribal Leaders' Forum (ITLF) in the Churachandpur district and the Committee on Tribal Unity (CoTU) in the Kangpokpi district.
-After the formation of the Kuki-Zo Council, ITLF and CoTU came to be regarded as local organisations.

 Background

 The Kuki-Zo people of Manipur, divided into multiple tribes, were riven by internal divisions since the independence of India.
 Many of the tribes were not comfortable with the term "Kuki" introduced during the British Raj and sought an alternative label.
 They were also afraid of domination by the Thadou Kukis, who make up roughly half of the entire community.
 The Old Kukis separated out during the 1940s and the other tribes, with the exception of Thadou Kukis, formed a Zomi umbrella in the 1990s.
 The Thadou Kukis stood alone in continuing the use of the "Kuki" label.

 Virtually all tribes formed their own armed groups during the 1990s, for the purpose of protecting their own tribal communities.
 In the course of negotiating a Suspension of Operations (SoO) agreement with the Government of India, the armed groups gathered into two umbrella organisations called Kuki National Organisation and United People's Front.
 They also began to address themselves as "Kuki/Zo people", later changed to "Kuki-Zo people".

-With these antecedents, some sort of reunion of all the Kuki-Zo tribes was contemplated.
+With these antecedents, efforts toward a broader reunification of the Kuki-Zo tribes was contemplated.
 The Indigenous Tribal Leaders' Forum (ITLF) was formed on 9 June 2022, with an office based in the Kuki Inpi–Churachandpur complex in Tuibong (northern part of the Churachandpur town).

 It brought under its umbrella existing tribal organisations such as Kuki Inpi Manipur, Paite Tribe Council, Simte Tribe Council, Vaiphei People's Council, Mizo People's Convention, Hmar Inpui, United Zou Organisation and Gangte Tribe Union (representing the communities of Thadou Kukis, Paites, Simtes, Vaipheis, Mizos, Hmars, Zous and Gangtes respectively).
 (Note: The ITLF is thus representative of all the Kuki-Zo tribes in Manipur, in contrast to the Kuki Inpi Manipur, which represents the clans accepting the "Kuki" label (which is only Thadou Kukis in practice).)

-The description "Indigenous" was chosen presumably to avoid disputes regarding tribal identities.
 In April 2023, the chief minister N. Biren Singh questioned the "indigenousness" of the organisation.

 (In his view, the Kuki-Zo tribes were not "indigenous" to Manipur.)

-In the course of the 2023–2025 Manipur violence, the term "Kuki-Zo people" came into widespread use, as a more inclusive alternative to "Kuki people".
+In the course of the 2023–2025 Manipur violence, the term "Kuki-Zo people" gained wider usage, as a more inclusive alternative to "Kuki people".